PolishHunter/CarPickerdia/README.md

 12. As a user, I want to have a search field so that I can type in the name of the specific car brand.

+13. As a user, I want to be able to get a car suggestion according to the car's priority.

 Medium priority

 1. As a user I want to see in which country a certain car was manufactured, so that it might be easier to search for it in the future.